 It’s because of this disposition that he’s had such success.
 The truth is that Muay Thai won’t turn you into an aggressive thug.
 In fact, the further you are from that, the closer to real Muay Thai you are.

 In my opinion:

 It’s not what you do, but your intent as you do it.
-You are fighting an opponent of equal skill and experience so that you can learn about yourself and grow.
-Your opponent will also have the opportunity to grow too.
-Your intent is not to boost your ego and merely hurt your opponent personally.
+You are fighting an opponent of equal skill and experience so that you can test yourself and grow.
+And you’re providing your opponent an opportunity to grow too.

 Every so often, an opportunity emerges that can redefine how we train, fight, and thrive.